Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tstatistics_1_g2.md

 Highest number $= 20$

-Let's use that to find the middle number.

-As per the question,
+As per the question, equating for mean,

 $
 \begin {aligned}